Secure Source Coding with a Helper: Main Results

-Besides reflecting the fact that the uncertainty at Eve can be strictly larger than the case of a one-sided helper, Theorem $2$ has another interesting interpretation.
+\begin{Remark} Besides reflecting the fact that the uncertainty at Eve can be strictly larger than the case of a one-sided helper, Theorem \ref{Theorem2} has another interesting interpretation.
 If Alice and Helen can use sufficiently large rates to securely transmit the source $X^{n}$ to Bob, then the helper can simply transmit a secret key of entropy $H(X)$ to both Alice and Bob.
 Alice can then use this secret key to losslessly transmit the source to Bob in perfect secrecy by using a one-time pad \cite{Shannon:1949}.
-In other words, when $R_{x}$ and $R_{y}$ are larger than $H(X)$, one can immediately obtain this result from Theorem $2$ by selecting $V$ to be independent of $(X,Y)$ and uniformly distributed on $\{1,\ldots,|\mathcal{X}|\}$.
-Finally, selecting $U=X\oplus V$, we observe that $\min{(R_{y},I(X;V|U))}=H(X)$, yielding perfect secrecy.
-We note that, here, $V$ plays the role of a secret key.
+In other words, when $R_{x}$ and $R_{y}$ are larger than $H(X)$, one can immediately obtain this result from Theorem \ref{Theorem2} by selecting $V$ to be independent of $(X,Y)$ and uniformly distributed on $\{1,\ldots,|\mathcal{X}|\}$.
+Perhaps the most interesting aspect of the result in Theorem \ref{Theorem2} is that for an arbitrary $R_{y}$, the two-sided coded output $V$ plays the dual role of providing security and reducing rate of transmission from Alice. \end{Remark}

-Now consider the model where the side information $Y^{n}$ is of the form $Y^{n}=X^{n}\oplus B^{n}$, where $|\mathcal{B}|=|\mathcal{X}|$, and $B^{n}$ is independent of $X^{n}$.
-Moreover, assume that the side information $Y^{n}$ is available to both Alice and Bob in an uncoded manner.
+\begin{Remark} Now consider the model where the side information $Y^{n}$ is of the form $Y^{n}=X^{n}\oplus B^{n}$, where $|\mathcal{B}|=|\mathcal{X}|$, and $B^{n}$ is independent of $X^{n}$.
+Moreover, assume that the side information $Y^{n}$ is available to both Alice and Bob in an \textit{uncoded} manner.
 For this model, it follows from \cite{Grokop:ISIT05} that, to maximize the uncertainty at the eavesdropper, Alice cannot do any better than describing the error sequence $B^{n}$ to Bob.
-Note that our two-sided helper model differs from this model in two aspects: first, in our case, the common side information available to Alice and Bob is coded and rate-limited, secondly, the sources in our model do not have to be in modulo-additive form.
+Note that our two-sided helper model differs from this model in two aspects: first, in our case, the common side information available to Alice and Bob is \textit{coded} and rate-limited, secondly, the sources in our model do not have to be in modulo-additive form. \end{Remark}